-DOH NEWS RELEASE: Governor Ige, Mayors and State Directors announce statewide Zika education and response plansPosted on Jun 29, 2016 in Latest News
+DOH NEWS RELEASE: Governor Ige, Mayors and State Directors announce statewide Zika education and response plansPosted on Jun 29, 2016 in Latest Department News

 What: Governor Ige and the Mayors of Honolulu, Maui, Kauai, and Hawaii Counties will announce a new statewide public education campaign to build awareness of mosquito-borne diseases and their threat to Hawaii.
 The state and counties will also announce the state’s planning efforts to prevent, prepare, and protect Hawaii from mosquito-borne disease outbreaks this summer and throughout the year.
 State departments will mention special efforts underway to reach visitors, traveling residents and students with guidance on preventing the spread of Zika.